JacobJNilsson/data-ingestion-contract-generator/README.md

 }
 ```

-Then restart Cursor, and the contract generation tools will be available to AI assistants.
+Then restart Cursor, and the contract generation tools will be available to the AI.

 ## Development